-But sometimes clients new to hiring freelancers and are honestly just price-shopping.
-In those cases, tell them you’ve done projects between $X and $Y and wait to see how they react.
+But sometimes clients are new to hiring freelancers and are honestly just price-shopping.
+In those cases, tell them you’ve done similar projects between $X and $Y and wait to see how they react.
 This will at least open the conversation and help you understand their mindset.

 The point is, you can’t afford to skip this question.
 Don’t let clients gain control of the conversation at this critical juncture.
 Get comfortable talking about money and stand your ground.
 Know your pricing and be prepared for this part of the discussion.
 That’s how professionals conduct business and good clients will respect that!

 At this point, you should have established that the project is fundamentally a good fit for your business.
 If the type of project, budget, or timeline doesn’t work for you, there’s no need to proceed.
 That’s why I don’t start with this question instead!